Saoa35/Food-Restaurants/README.md

 # Food-Restaurants
 This is a food ordering and delivery website with different types of restaurants and dishes.
-In this project was implemented the ability to select a product, adding it to the cart, increasing or decreasing the quantity, visualization of the total price.
+In this project was implemented the ability to select a product, adding it to the cart, increasing or decreasing the quantity, visualization of the total price and search for goods.
+Also was added the ability to authorize.
 It was created using HTML5, CSS3, SCSS, Firebase and JavaScript.

 ![delivery-food-main_1](https://user-images.githubusercontent.com/78507597/193125945-9d0f1d04-a804-43e1-98c4-626b39dc1dc4.png)